• Skip to primary navigation

 1. Heat oil in a heavy cast skillet over medium high heat until very hot.
 Season chicken with salt and sear 4 thighs skin-side down until golden brown, about 5 minutes.
 Remove chicken from the pan and add to the crock pot, skin side up.
 Repeat with the 4 remaining thighs.

-2. In a blender or food processor, add the gochujang sauce, soy sauce, ginger, garlic, sesame oil, brown sugar and water.
+2. In a blender or food processor, add the gochujang paste, soy sauce, ginger, garlic, sesame oil, brown sugar and water.
 Blitz into a sauce and pour evenly over the chicken.
 Put the lid on the crock pot and cook on low for 3 hours, or until the chicken is cooked and tender.*

 3. Top with sesame seeds and scallions.
 I suggest you serve this with white rice and sautéed spinach, kale or zucchini.